 - Many crank systems also allow for safe de-cocking—no more shooting into a target at day’s end

-How do I choose the right crossbow size and fit?
+How do I choose the best crossbow for size and fit?

 Fit and ergonomics matter.
 When testing a crossbow: